Proposals for Two Satellite-Borne Experiments to Test Relativity of Simultaneity in Special Relativity: #1

 Another experiment sensitive to $\tilde{\alpha}$, of particular interest, in view of the second experiment proposed in the present letter, uses the GPS satellite system to test for anisotropy of the one-way speed of light~\cite{WP}.
 It was found that $\delta c/c < 2 \times 10^{-9}$ corresponding to the limit:

-The effect measured here, as in R\"{o}mer's original determination of the speed of light propagation, and as in the satellite experiments proposed below, is an O($\beta$), not an O($\beta^2$) one~\cite{MS} as in the MM, KT and time dilatation experiments.
-The RMS test model parameter $a$ is called the `time dilatation' parameter.
+The RMS test model parameter $a$ is called the `time dilation' parameter.
 That this nomenclature is correct is evident from Eqns(2.1) and (2.2).
 Suppose a clock is at rest at $x =0$ in S. Eqn(2.1) shows that, in $\Sigma$, it has the space-time trajectory $X = v T$.
 Substituting this relation in (2.2) gives immediately $t = a T$, which becomes, in SR, $T = \gamma t$ which is indeed the TD effect.
 The parameter $b$ is commonly called the `length contraction parameter' which looks plausible in view of Eqn(2.1).
 The LC effect is however more subtle than simple inspection of Eqn(2.1) might suggest.
 Two space-time events and two clocks are involved, and the synchronisation of distant clocks is crucial.
 This means that the limit on $\tilde{\beta}$ provided by the MM or KT experiments does not confirm or invalidate the existence of LC.
 The relation between the RS and LC effects~\cite{JHF2} and the question of their existence~\cite{JHF3} have been previously discussed by the present author.
 Reference~\cite{JHF3} also contains a concise review of the experimental tests, to date, of SR. In any case, if it does exist, LC is certainly an O($\beta^2$) effect, and the experiments proposed here, to test for RS, are quite insensitive to it.

 \SECTION{\bf{The relativity of simultaneity effect}} To discuss RS it is convenient to use what Mansouri and Sexl call `system external synchronisation'~\cite{MS}.
-Suppose that there are synchronised clocks at $x= 0$ and $x=L$ in the frame S. At $t = 0$, two clocks at rest in $\Sigma$, spatially contiguous with the clocks in S at this instant, are simultaneously synchronised with those in S. That is both clocks in $\Sigma$ are set to $T=0$.
-The transformation describing the relation between the positions and times in $\Sigma$ and S of the clock at $x = 0$ is then given, in the RMS test model, by Eqns(2.1) and (2.2), whereas the correponding equations for the clock at $x = L$ are instead:
+Suppose that there are clocks at $x= 0$ and $x=l$ in the frame S. Two clocks at rest in $\Sigma$, spatially contiguous with the clocks in S at some instant, are simultaneously synchronised with those in S. That is both clocks in $\Sigma$ are set to $T=0$ and both clocks in S to $t =0$.
+The transformation describing the relation between the positions and times in $\Sigma$ and S of the clock at $x = 0$ is then given, in the RMS test model, by Eqns(2.1) and (2.2) with $x = 0$, whereas the corresponding equations for the clock at $x = l$ are instead: